 Velineon motor: After operating your model in wet or muddy conditions, remove the motor and clean any mud or dirt from the bearings.
-To access the rear bearing, remove the plastic cap with thumb pressure, or gently pry the cap off with a flat-blade screwdriver.
 To prevent corrosion and assure maximum bearing life, lubricate the bearings with a light oil (available at your local hobby store).
 Following these steps will extend motor life and maintain peak performance.
 Be sure to wear eye protection when using spray aerosol cleaners.